-Some common symptoms of coeliac disease in adults and older children include bloating, diarrhoea, nausea, wind, constipation, tiredness and sudden or unexpected weight loss (but not in all cases).
+Adults and older children may experience bloating, diarrhoea, nausea, wind, constipation, tiredness and sudden or unexpected weight loss (but not in all cases).

-In younger children and babies, symptoms include failure to thrive, diarrhoea, muscle wasting, poor appetite, lethargy and behavioural change.
+In younger children and babies, symptoms include delayed growth, diarrhoea, muscle wasting, poor appetite, lethargy and behavioural change.

 How do you get diagnosed?

 Sarah says: "The first stage of getting diagnosed is a simple blood test to check for antibodies which can indicate coeliac disease.

 "If there's clinical suspicion of coeliac disease, your GP will then refer you for an endoscopy with biopsy.
 This is a simple procedure which looks for damage in the gut typical of coeliac disease.

 "For children, a biopsy may not always be necessary,” advises Sarah.